daniissac/readme-studio/README.md

 ## Usage
 1. Start typing in the editor
 2. Use keyboard shortcuts or right-click menu for formatting
-3. See your formatted text instantly
+3. See your text format instantly as you type
 4. Export your work when ready

 ## Browser Support